-Tonwell St Mary's C of E (VC) Primary School SEND Information Report 2021-2022
+Tonwell St Mary's C of E (VC) Primary School SEND Information Report 2022-2023

 All Hertfordshire schools maintain a similar approach to supporting children with Special Educational Needs and Disabilities (SEND).
-If you have any questions relating to this report or require further information, please do not hesitate to contact the school's Special Educational Needs Coordinator (SENCO) Mrs Bridgman via the school office on 01920 462894.
+If you have any questions relating to this report or require further information, please do not hesitate to contact the school's Special Educational Needs Coordinator (SENCO) Mrs Sarah Bridgman or Deputy SENCO Mrs Chelsea Coleman via the school office on 01920 462894.